 Request for Changes in Study Design.
-Any proposed or anticipated changes in an exempt study must be submitted to the HRAC for approval prior to initiation of the change.
-The research proposal will then be evaluated for appropriate HRAC review.
-For Claims for Exemption that were approved more than one year before the amendment was submitted, the investigator must submit a new HRAC Claim for Exemption incorporating the proposed change.
+Any proposed or anticipated changes in an exempt study must be submitted to the IRB for approval prior to initiation of the change.
+The research proposal will then be evaluated for appropriate IRB review.